Is plant-based meat ultra-processed?

 Just as with conventional meat products, there is a lot of variation in the level of processing different plant-based meat options undergo.
 Some products available in Europe today fit the Nova 1 ‘minimally processed’ definition, while others fall into the Nova 4 ‘ultra-processed’ category.

 But these classifications tell us very little about the nutritional content of these options.
 In the table below, we compare plant-based meat and processed conventional meat against some of the features most commonly used to describe ultra-processed foods based on averages for these products.
 From this, it is clear that they do not neatly fit.
-Plant-based meat is not alone here, and several nutrition organisations have raised concerns that this categorisation system could unfairly bias people against healthy and accessible foods like wholemeal bread and fortified cereals.
+Plant-based meat is not alone here, and several several researchers and nutrition organisations have raised concerns that this categorisation system could unfairly bias people against healthy and accessible foods like wholemeal bread and fortified cereals.

 Comparison of plant-based meat and conventional meat compared to commonly described features of ultra-processed foods